talia-gordy/Created-Datasets/README.md

 ## Overview
-- The public repository, "Created-Datasets" is a repository containing my personal created datasets for use to train ML models.
+- The public repository, "Created-Datasets" is a repository containing my personaly created datasets for use to train ML models.

 ## Data source
 - WEB SCRAPING & API's